Privacy Notice

 1 year from creation of record

-Enquiries from prospective students (CEG Digital) 1 year from creation of record
+Enquiries from prospective students (CEG Digital

-Records of campaigns and events (CEG Digital) 1 year from last sales activity
+Records of campaigns and events (CEG Digital)

 2. Applications – Not Progressed (Closed)